sven2101/flownet2-docker/README.md

 # Forked FlowNet 2.0 Docker Image

 * remove old not working nvida-docker command
-* add flowiz to docker image to only save u and v
+* add flowiz to docker image to save only u and v
 * save as .npy
+* minor changes

 # FlowNet 2.0 Docker Image